Category Archives: Labs

 Requirements

-• Program outputs if the entered integer was odd or even.
+• Program must print if the entered integer was odd or even

 Pseudo code

 Pseudo code is one way of describing algorithms.
-It has a similar structure to a program, but does not adhere to language specific rules such as syntax requirements.
-The written “code” should be well structured, but remain human readable.
+It uses similar structure to a program, but does not adhere to language specific rules such as syntax requirements.
+This means pseudo code is typically human readable without knowledge of programming.

 Testing

-This program has 2 possible outcomes – the number is either even or odd.
+This program has two possible outcomes – the number is either even or odd.
 To test your program, you need to run the program twice, covering both of these tests.

 Test 1: even number